Online Master’s in Forensic Science Degree

 Career Opportunities for Graduates With an MS in Forensic Science

-Employers in the field of forensic science are looking to hire qualified candidates who have graduated from high-quality, accredited programs.
-GCU has been accredited by the Higher Learning Commission (HLC) since 1968 and prepares professionals for the workforce with advanced skills and capabilities.
+According to the U.S. Bureau of Labor Statistics, employers in the field of forensic science are looking to hire candidates who have earned at least a bachelor’s degree.1 GCU has been accredited by the Higher Learning Commission (HLC) since 1968 and prepares professionals for the workforce with advanced skills and capabilities.

-By earning your MS in Forensic Science degree at GCU, you may be prepared to elevate your career as a forensic science technician.
+By earning your MS in Forensic Science degree at GCU, you may be prepared to seek employment opportunities that can allow you to potentially position yourself to elevate your career as a forensic science technician.

 Online Master’s in Forensic Science FAQs

-When deciding to advance your skill set with a master’s degree in the field of forensic science, we understand this is a big commitment.
+When deciding to advance your skills with a master’s degree in the field of forensic science, we understand this is a big commitment.
 We’ve compiled a list of your most frequently asked questions to assist in your decision.

 Students interested in forensic science careers can pursue bachelor’s degrees that focus on forensic science, criminal justice or legal studies.
-For those who wish to pursue more advanced positions in the forensic science field, a master's degree or higher may be required.
-A master's degree can provide opportunities for specialized study and research, which can lead to more advanced and higher-paying positions.
+A significant number of individuals aspiring to become forensic science technicians hold a bachelor's degree in natural sciences and pursue a master's degree in forensic science.1 A master's degree can provide opportunities for specialized study and practical research opportunities.

-The demand for forensic science master’s program graduates is expected to continue to grow in the coming years, as advances in technology and an increasing focus on forensic evidence in the legal system are driving demand for skilled professionals in this field.
-In fact, the U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for forensic science technicians to increase by about 11% from 2021 to 2031, much faster than average, accounting for an estimated increase of 2,000 jobs in the field.1
+The need for forensic science master’s program graduates is expected to continue to grow in the coming years, as advances in technology and an increasing focus on forensic evidence in the legal system are increasing the need for skilled professionals in this field.2 In fact, the U.S. Bureau of Labor Statistics Occupational Outlook Handbook estimates job growth for forensic science technicians to increase by about 13% from 2022 to 2032, much faster than average, accounting for an estimated increase of 2,300 jobs in the field.3

 The master’s in forensic science online degree at GCU requires a total of 36 credits for completion.
 Most of the MS in Forensic Science classes are eight weeks in length.
-Fill out the form on this page to speak to an admissions counselor to better understand how long it takes to complete your degree.
+Fill out the form on this page to speak to a university counselor to better understand how long it takes to complete your degree.

-Depending on your individual goals and the job market in your area, a master’s in forensic science is well worth your investment.
-Most master’s in forensic science programs provide students with a comprehensive education in the scientific principles and techniques used in forensic analysis, preparing you with a solid foundation in the legal and ethical aspects of the field.
+Depending on your individual goals and the job market in your area, a master’s in forensic science may be worth your investment.
+Most master’s in forensic science programs can provide students with a comprehensive education in the scientific principles and techniques used in forensic analysis, preparing them with a solid foundation.

-1 COVID-19 has adversely affected the global economy and data from 2020 may be atypical compared to prior years.
-The pandemic may impact the predicted future workforce outcomes indicated by the U.S. Bureau of Labor Statistics as well.
-Accordingly, data shown is based on September 2021, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Forensic Science Technicians, retrieved on July 5, 2022.
+3 COVID-19 has adversely affected the global economy and data from 2020 to 2022 may be atypical compared to prior years.
+Accordingly, data shown is effective September 2023, which can be found here: U.S. Bureau of Labor Statistics, Occupational Outlook Handbook, Forensic Science Technician, retrieved on Nov.
+2, 2023.

 TOTAL CREDITS & COURSE LENGTH: